tarikkavaz/SearchShortcut/README.md

 ## Features

-- **Keyboard Shortcuts**: Select text and press a customizable shortcut to search with your preferred engine
+- **Keyboard Shortcuts**: Select text and press a fixed shortcut (Alt+Shift+1-4) to search with your preferred engine
 - **Context Menu**: Right-click on selected text and choose a search engine from the menu
 - **Customizable Search Engines**: Add, edit, and remove search engines with custom URLs
+- **Separators**: Add visual separators in the context menu to organize your search engines
-- **Drag & Drop Reordering**: Reorder search engines for the context menu
+- **Drag & Drop Reordering**: Reorder search engines with visual insertion indicators showing where items will land
+- **Dark Mode**: Automatic dark/light mode that respects your system preferences, with manual toggle
 - **Import/Export Settings**: Backup and restore your configuration
 - **Cross-Platform**: Automatically adapts keyboard shortcuts for Mac and Windows/Linux